jazzytomato/pg-realtime/README.md

 updates whenever the underlying data changes.
 This enables reactive applications with real-time data synchronization without having to implement complex change detection or polling.

 pg-realtime does not efficiently stream changes directly into your data.
 It helps you re-run your query at the right time.

-Key features:

 - **No infrastructure changes** - Works with your existing PostgreSQL database
 - **Real-time updates** - Subscribe to queries and get results that automatically update